superT0f/SimpleMessageReader/README.md

 - field name are hardcoded :
 _"email", "name", "phone", "message"_.
 - endpoint must be https and basicAuth protected.
-- look and feel is also hardcoded.
+- look and feel gather in [one file](./message_reader/lib/widgets/customs.dart) but also hardcoded.